 The Wickersham Family Fund for Faculty Enrichment

-Established 2001 by Grover Wickersham ’67 and Jill Wickersham.
+Established in 2001 by Grover Wickersham ’67 and Jill Wickersham.

 The Sybil Fearnley Memorial Book Fund

-Established 2006 by the Class of 1957 to honor the school’s first English teacher.
+Established in 2006 by the Class of 1957 to honor the school’s first English teacher.

 The Hamish Tyler Fund for the Performing Arts

-Established 2001 with lead gifts from Safwat Malek and Lee Caplin families to support Dramatic Arts.
+Established in 2001 with lead gifts from Safwat Malek and Lee Caplin families to support Dramatic Arts.